Almost everyone that starts to trade usually jumps into trading forex markets.

 After analyzing the past examples, there’s no doubt that stocks have the highest volatility.

-That makes them great to day trade or scalp.
+That makes them great for day trading or scalping.

 Forex is what has the lowest volatility, so it’s the worse one to trade, especially short-term.

 Indices are in the middle, between forex and stocks.
 They are an excellent option for day trading.

 Keep in mind that you need volatility to trade.
 It creates steady long trends with clear entry signals.

 Forex has less volatility than Indices or Stocks.